LukasKristensen/discord-hall-of-fame-bot/README.md

 - [x] Fix message IDs not being saved/loaded correctly when validating if it has already been sent
 - [x] Create a getRandom() function for grabbing a random hall-of-fame post

+### Future
+- [ ] Gamebot: The user gets a hall-of-fame post and should guess if another post has more or less reactions
+- [ ] Top 5 reacted posts
+- [ ] Top 3 most used emojis
+- [ ] Top 3 most used channel
+- [ ] Come with more ideas here

+### If bot should be invited to other servers
+- [ ] Create a command for updating variable names (restricted to user permissions)
+- [ ] Make a folder for each server with private value preferences
+- [ ] Create and specify database configs for specific server